mrcnski/believeobey.live/_posts/2024-09-23-the-law-remains.md

 verse="Numbers 15:15-16"
 %}

-This refutes the notion that grafted-in Gentiles are under a different law, or no law at all, a notion which has zero scriptural support.
+This shows that converted Gentiles are not under a different law, or no law at all.
+I don't believe there is any support for that in the Hebrew Scriptures.

 ---

+What about the new covenant?

 {% include verse.html
 text="“But this is **the covenant** that I will make with the house of Israel after those days,” says YHWH: “**I will put my law in their inward parts, and I will write it in their heart**.
 I will be their God, and they shall be my people." verse="Jeremiah 31:33"
 %}

-You can't have the new covenant without the law.
-Such a notion is totally absent in the prophets.
+It seems that the Law is part of the new covenant!

 {% include verse.html
 text="I will also give you a new heart, and I will put a new spirit within you.
-I will take away the stony heart out of your flesh, and I will give you a heart of flesh.
-I will put my Spirit within you, and cause you to walk in my statutes.
-You will keep my ordinances and do them." verse="Ezekiel 36:26-27"
+I will take away the stony heart out of your flesh, and I will give you a heart of flesh. **I will put my Spirit within you, and cause you to walk in my statutes.
+You will keep my ordinances and do them.**" verse="Ezekiel 36:26-27"
 %}

----
+### Some More Scriptures

 {% include verse.html
 text="Not everyone who says to me, ‘Lord, Lord,’ will enter the kingdom of heaven, but **only the one who does the will of my Father in heaven**.
 On that day many will say to me, ‘Lord, Lord, did we not prophesy in your name, and cast out demons in your name, and do many mighty works in your name?’
 Then I will declare to them, ‘I never knew you; go away from me, you who behave **lawlessly**.’"